How K-12 Schools Can Implement COVID-19 Guidelines Without Sacrificing the Learning Experience

 This multi-faceted global health crisis has reinforced the fact that schools are incredibly valuable to our society, providing not just a basic education but impacting the way entire communities function and how the American economy thrives.
 While this experience has highlighted the adaptability and resiliency of our nation’s students and teachers, it has also shown us where we can do better.
 As designers, we must continue to research and design environments that support social and emotional needs, physical health, and current trends in K-12 education.

-Aaron Brumo, AIA, LEED AP BD+C is an architect with nearly 20 years of experience in a wide variety of project types including K-12, higher education, and commercial.
+Aaron Brumo, AIA, LEED AP BD+C is an architect at Clark Nexsen with nearly 20 years of experience in a wide variety of project types including K-12, higher education, and commercial.
 His recent projects include the Carolina Day Lower School, Edneyville Elementary School, and Innovative High School.

-Julie Leary, AIA, LEED AP BD+C is an architect with more than 10 years of experience largely focused on design for K-12 and higher education.
-She is recognized for her conscientious attention to detail at all scales, and her recent projects include Apex High School, South Lakes Elementary School, and Conn Elementary School.
+Julie Leary, AIA, LEED AP BD+C was a senior architect at Clark Nexsen with more than 10 years of experience largely focused on design for K-12 and higher education.
+She was recognized for her conscientious attention to detail at all scales, and her projects include Apex High School, South Lakes Elementary School, Edneyville Elementary, and Conn Elementary School.
+Julie left in 2023.